Support Group Considerations

 Different H1 (and H2) antagonists work for different people.
 There's no way to know until you try them (maybe all of them).
 The “better” H1 and H2 are the ones that work best for you.
 (Sorry!)

 That's PPI's that cause stomach acid issues in the long term, interfere with nutrient absorption, and so on, not H2's.
-H2's only lower stomach acid briefly as you're starting them and block this pathway that's an essential part of baseline mast cell treatment.
+H2's only lower stomach acid briefly as you're starting them and are an essential part of baseline mast cell treatment.
 (Unfortunately, this both does not line up with the patient's marketing familiarity of OTC H2 antagonists and very rightly upsets people who have been on PPI's for years, in many cases without any awareness of their risks.)

 What you've said suggests you don't actually meet any of the recognized diagnostic criteria for SM/the diagnosis it's taken you years and many tears to get is wrong.
-OR, alternatively, everything you've been spending your money and energy on for the last two decades is not treatment.
+OR, alternatively, everything you've been spending your money and energy on for the last several decades is not treatment.
 (Remember that NO form of SM can be diagnosed or pointed towards or is classed based on symptoms.
-Also, again, the overwhelming majority of “serious"/debilitating/dangerous cases are from MCAS.
-Since many patients will gloss over the previous sentence, some things to know about ASM, since that seems to be the most common question from newbie healthcare providers, are that it will ALWAYS present with a bone marrow biopsy showing the established criteria (it is not possible to diagnose, guess at, or assume without one) and to my knowledge has NEVER presented with normal or even close to normal tryptase.
-It's also quite rare.
-Those people who identify as having an ASM diagnosis because they have serious symptoms but who have not had a positive bone marrow biopsy, and bafflingly often, who have normal or only moderate elevations in tryptase, have either diagnosed themselves, been “diagnosed” by a “specialist” no competent provider will take seriously, since at least bone marrow biopsy results for SM are generally well known, or is one of the unfortunate individuals who, however wrong this may be, has “psychosomatic condition” written on their charts with no evidence of mast cell disorder or attempt to treat a mast cell disorder there at all).
-Mast cell leukemia is a totally different circus and should not be expected to present with classical mast cell symptoms, but is even more rare.)
+The overwhelming majority of “serious"/debilitating/dangerous cases are from MCAS.
+Since many patients will gloss over the previous sentence, some things to know about ASM, since that seems to be the most common question from newbie healthcare providers, are that it will ALWAYS present with a bone marrow biopsy showing the established criteria (it is not possible to diagnose, guess at, or assume without one) and will never present with even close to normal tryptase.
+It's also extremely rare.
+Those people who identify as having an ASM diagnosis because they have serious symptoms but who do not meet the criteria in a bone marrow biopsy, and bafflingly often, who have normal or only moderate elevations in tryptase, have either diagnosed themselves, been “diagnosed” by a “specialist” no competent provider will take seriously, or are one of the unfortunate individuals who, however wrong this may be, has “psychosomatic condition” written on their charts with no evidence of mast cell disorder or attempt to treat a mast cell disorder there at all).
+Mast cell leukemia is a totally different ballgame and should not be expected to present with classical mast cell symptoms at all, but is also extremely rare.)

 Cromolyn is, for many people, a very effective local stabilizer.
 However, using it orally before triggers are known can make identifying these very challenging.
-It is not absorbed into the body, so it doesn't have the ability to slow down or prevent worsening systemic reactions, and it is not a component of baseline treatment and/or for (even close to) everyone in any form.
+It is not absorbed by the body, so it doesn't have the ability to slow down or prevent worsening systemic reactions, and it is not for (even close to) every patient in any form.
 It has a short half life, so (after a VERY slow titration, which is often especially important with this med if taken orally, 30 minutes before a meal) you will know pretty immediately if it helps you.
 It does not stay in the body and build up for 6 months, as more than one person has come to me believing (I have no idea where this came from, since it does not get into the body in the first place).
-When taken for example orally, it will not prevent systemic damage unless you are eating dietary triggers which are beginning this process in the stomach (which, if you know about them, you should then stop eating, since cromolyn can't help lower in the GI where these things are most absorbed).
+When taken (for this example) orally, it will not prevent systemic damage unless you are eating dietary triggers which are beginning this process in the stomach (which, if you know about them, you should then stop eating, since cromolyn can't help lower in the GI where these things are most absorbed).
 How does it appear to help certain people with skin problems when they don't put it on their skin and headaches and respiratory symptoms when they aren't nebulizing it?
 Either their symptoms were beginning in the GI tract, where, again, oral cromolyn stays, or they are experiencing a placebo effect.
 Sadly, I meet a lot of exhausted patients who say they've done everything possible, but a quick look at their chart suggests they've been suffering, often for years, and their bodies undergoing a great deal of damage for the simple reason that they were told cromolyn (and usually some herbs) was everything.
-I do not believe cromolyn is a bandaid (see FAQ) because it is an important step in preventing cascading reactions and stabilizing the GI tract for some (not all, not most, and it's a trigger for some) patients, stabilizing the skin when used topically, stabilizing the lungs when nebulized, stabilizing the sinus passages when used nasally, and stabilizing the eyes and ears when used in these ways...but it is a bandaid when used inappropriately.
-It won't stop the damage eating trigger foods causes when these reach lower in the gut and it's no longer effective, it won't address the cause of the hives, the lung issues, the eye issues, etc., if these are not from external triggers, and it can fool a well-meaning patient into believing that since they're no longer, for example, immediately vomiting their trigger foods, that they're on adequate treatment.
+I do not believe cromolyn is a bandaid (see Treatment FAQ's) because it is an important step in preventing cascading reactions and stabilizing the GI tract for some (not all, not most, and it's a trigger for plenty of) patients, stabilizing the skin when used topically, stabilizing the lungs when nebulized, stabilizing the sinus passages when used nasally, and stabilizing the eyes and ears when used in these ways...but it can be a bandaid when used inappropriately.
+It won't stop the damage intentionally eating trigger foods causes when these reach lower in the gut and it's no longer effective, it won't address the cause of the hives, the lung issues, the eye issues, and so on, if these are not coming from external triggers, and in some cases, it can fool a well-meaning patient into believing that since they're no longer, for example, immediately vomiting their trigger foods, that they are on adequate treatment.

-The overwhelming majority of MCAS (which comprises most mast cell) patients will always have normal tryptase.
+The overwhelming majority of MCAS (which comprises most mast cell) patients will always have normal tryptase, even in a reaction.
 If your tryptase is sufficiently elevated, testing for other conditions is called for.

 Diagnosis is complicated, particularly with MCAS.
-It is important to rule out other causes (blood and possibly urine tests, if neuroendocrine tumors/carcinoid are a possibility), take a detailed symptom history, and most often, to try several treatments to confirm this diagnosis, whether or not other mediator tests are run.
+It is always important to rule out other causes (blood and possibly urine tests, if neuroendocrine tumors/carcinoid are a possibility), to take a detailed symptom history, and most often, to try several treatments to confirm this diagnosis, whether or not other mediator tests are run.
 (Sadly, many are hesitant to try treatment due to misconceptions about these classes, typically in favor of someone looking at them through the magical lens and immediately being certain that MCAS is what is causing their symptoms.
 This is always a "specialist."
-In reality, it is VERY RARE to confirm a diagnosis of MCAS without treatment helping, and if treatment still isn't helping at all, even if several mediators have pointed towards the diagnosis, there are likely other conditions at play.
+In reality, it is rare to confirm a diagnosis of MCAS without treatment helping, and if treatment still isn't helping noticeably to improve the patient's symptoms, even if several mediators have pointed towards the diagnosis, there are likely other conditions at play.
 Mast cell disorders do not exist in a vacuum.)
 You may run several mediator tests in both urine and blood with the understanding that these often give false negative results and few labs are equipped to handle them properly.

 There is no test to “rule out” MCAS.
 You can know that MCAS is not responsible for your symptoms when you've identified another condition responsible for these symptoms whose treatment successfully addresses them.
-(Good news: Most of these conditions are much easier to identify.)
+(Good news: Most of these conditions are much easier to identify.
+Bad news: Support groups are full of people who have successfully treated these conditions who believe they treated a mast cell disorder.)

 DAO addresses histamine intolerance, not MCAS or SM.
-MCAD treatment is significantly more complicated.
-You may, of course, suffer from both, and if you are an MCAD patient, it's likely that you will need to watch your histamine intake to some extent, as well.
+Mast cell disorder treatment is significantly more complicated.
+You may, of course, suffer from both, and if you are an mast cell patient, it's likely that you will need to watch your histamine intake to some extent, as well.

-This person is paid by or, in many cases, actually IS one of many profiles of the huckster they're hoping you'll see after following "their" success story.
-Sometimes, they're a real patient who's getting free or discounted "treatment" (though they won't mention this) to share their positive experience.
+This person is paid by or, in many cases, is one of many profiles of the huckster they're hoping you'll see after following "their" success story.
+Sometimes, they're a real patient who's getting free or discounted "treatment" (though they won't mention this) in exchange for sharing their positive experience.